Workbench FAQ

 # Can I create my own Conda environment for Jupyter?

 Yes.
-Here's an example on how you create a Conda environments with Python and IPython kernel:
+Here's an example on how you create a Conda environments with Python and IPython kernel in Workbench terminal:

 And here's an example on how you create a Conda environment with R and R-IRkernel kernel and commonly used packages: